getify/You-Dont-Know-JS/async & performance/ch3.md

 As you can see, the assumed rejection handler simply re-throws the error, which ends up forcing `p2` (the chained promise) to reject with the same error reason.
 In essence, this allows the error to continue propagating along a promise chain until an explicitly defined rejection handler is encountered.

-**Note:** We'll cover more details of error handling with promises in the next section, because there are other nuanced details to be concerned about.
+**Note:** We'll cover more details of error handling with promises a little later, because there are other nuanced details to be concerned about.

 If a proper valid function is not passed as the fulfillment handler parameter to `then(..)`, there's also a default handler substituted: